AthaG/AthaG/README.md

 ## Hi, Athanasia here 👋
 ___

-I am from 🌞Greece🇬🇷 but since 2014 I live in ⛷️Switzerland🇨🇭 and I have both countries in my ❤️!
+🌞Greece🇬🇷 is my home country but since 2014 I live in ⛷️Switzerland🇨🇭.
+Both countries are in my ❤️!
 My career started as a Librarian and somewhere along the way I discovered my passion for data manipulation.
 This led me to a master's degree in Information and Data Management and the realization that I love statistics, SQL and databases!

 My coding journey began in 2018 with ![Markdown logo](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=darkgreen).
 I am now a big fan of the language and use it especially for data analysis, data visualization and machine learning.